Structure of twisted Jacquet modules of principal series representations of $GL_{2n}(F)$: Acknowledgements

 \section{Acknowledgements}

 This work forms a significant component of the PhD thesis of C. Harshitha at the Indian Institute of Science Education and Research Tirupati and she acknowledges the financial support provided by the National Board of Higher Mathematics (NBHM), Govt of India and Prime Minister's Research Fellowship (PMRF ID 0900452) program, Govt of India during this work.
-The authors thank Dipendra Prasad for many interesting conversations, insightful comments and constant encouragement during the course of the preparation of this article.
+The authors thank Dipendra Prasad for many interesting conversations, insightful comments and constant encouragement during the course of the preparation of this article and especially for the proofs of Theorem \ref{generic}, and Propositions \ref{cuspidal-selfdual-finite} \& \ref{Weilgrprepn}.